-South Africa is a country of extremes, where poverty-stricken shanties exist alongside first-world art galleries, entertainment venues, sports arenas and restaurants.
+South Africa is a country of extremes, where poverty-stricken shanties exist alongside first-world art galleries, entertainment venues, sports arenas, and restaurants.
 Its magnificent landscapes include snow-dusted mountains and areas of arid semi-desert; whilst its twin coasts support incredible biodiversity.
 With countless ethnic groups and no fewer than eleven official languages, its human culture is just as diverse.

-Whether you're looking for a beach vacation, a city break or an escape into the wilds of Africa, South Africa has the ability to be all things to all people.
+Whether you're looking for a beach vacation, a city break, or an escape into the wilds of Africa, South Africa has the ability to be all things to all people.

 South Africa has a total area of 470,693 square miles/1,219,090 square kilometers, making it slightly less than twice the size of Texas.

-According to the CIA World Factbook, 2016 estimates put South Africa's population at 54,300,704.
+According to the CIA World Factbook, 2018 estimates put South Africa's population at 54,841,552.

-South Africa has 11 official languages: Afrikaans, English, Ndebele, Northern Sotho, Sotho, Swazi, Tsonga, Tswana, Venda, Xhosa and Zulu.
+South Africa has 11 official languages: Afrikaans, English, Ndebele, Northern Sotho, Sotho, Swazi, Tsonga, Tswana, Venda, Xhosa, and Zulu.

-Of these, Zulu is the most widely spoken, followed by Xhosa, Afrikaans and English.
+Of these, Zulu is the most widely spoken, followed by Xhosa, Afrikaans, and English.

 Christianity is the most widely practiced religion in South Africa, with nearly 80% of the population identifying as Christian during a 2001 census.
-Islam, Hinduism and indigenous beliefs contribute to the remaining 20%.
+Islam, Hinduism, and indigenous beliefs contribute to the remaining 20%.

 South Africa's currency is the South African Rand.

 South Africa's seasons are the reverse of those in the northern hemisphere.
 Summer lasts from December to February, and winter lasts from June to August.
 Although weather patterns differ from region to region, summers are generally warm with average temperatures of around 77°F/ 25°C, while winter temperatures can fall below freezing, especially in the far south.
 In the Western Cape, winter is the rainiest season; but further north near Johannesburg and Durban, the rains coincide with the arrival of summer.

-When to Go:
+When to Go

-Each season has its benefits, and as such there is no bad time to visit South Africa.
+Each season has its benefits, and as such, there is no bad time to visit South Africa.
 The optimum time to visit depends on where you're going and what you want to do while you're there.
 Generally speaking, game-viewing at parks like the Kruger is best during the dry season (May - September), when animals are forced to congregate around water sources.
 Cape Town is most pleasant during the warmer months (November - April), while winter (June - August) often offers the best prices for tours and accommodation.

 - Cape Town - Consistently ranked as one of the planet's most beautiful cities, Cape Town is made unforgettable by its breathtaking scenery.
-Pristine beaches, picturesque vineyards and the iconic silhouette of Table Mountain are all part of its charm.
-In Cape Town, you can tour apartheid landmarks, dive with great white sharks and sample world-class restaurants all in a single day.
+Pristine beaches, picturesque vineyards, and the iconic silhouette of Table Mountain are all part of its charm.
+In Cape Town, you can tour apartheid landmarks, dive with great white sharks, and sample world-class restaurants all in a single day.

-Kruger National Park covers nearly two million hectares of immaculately preserved wilderness and offers one of the best safari experiences on the continent.
+- Kruger National Park - Kruger National Park covers nearly two million hectares of immaculately preserved wilderness and offers one of the best safari experiences on the continent.
 Here, you can explore the bush on a walking safari, spend a night or two in a luxury camp and come face-to-face with some of Africa's most iconic animals.
 This includes lion, leopard, buffalo, rhino, and elephant, which together make up the Big Five.

-Located on South Africa's sunny KwaZulu-Natal coast, Durban is the ultimate seaside playground.
+- Durban - Located on South Africa's sunny KwaZulu-Natal coast, Durban is the ultimate seaside playground.
 The weather remains balmy all year round, and the beaches are untouched stretches of golden sand that seem to go on forever.
 From surfing to scuba diving, watersports are a key attraction, while the city's large Indian population has inspired a cuisine famous for its fragrant curries.

-This article was updated and re-written in part by Jessica Macdonald on November 24th 2016.
+This article was updated and re-written in part by Jessica Macdonald.